MrHaJu/Code-Institute-Projekt-4-Django-horseplaner/README.md

 *Fix:*

 - Remove trailing slash from ``<hr />``.
-- add alt attribute to image
+- add an alt attribute to the image
-- add alt attribute to image
+- add an alt attribute to the image

 **edit comment page**